Tohll/Thread_fourmiliere/README.md

 - decisional algorithms
 - java performances

-It runs a simple visual application wich illustrate the simulation of an anthill.
-In the back-end, each creep is a thread, accessing various concurrent resources like the anthill's food stock or the food spots food stocks.
+It runs a simple visual application wich illustrates the simulation of an anthill.
+In the back-end, each creep is a thread, accessing various concurrent resources like the anthill's food stock or the food spot's food stock.

 ### Why Ants ?